Spatiotemporal dynamics in a twisted, circular waveguide array: Introduction

 The paper is organized as follows.
-In \cref{sec:model}, we continue our discussion of the mathematical model \cref{eq:cnz} we are studying, and derive equations for standing wave solutions.
-In \cref{sec:asymp}, we compute the leading order terms in asymptotic expansions of standing wave solutions where the bulk of the intensity is contained in a single waveguide.
+In \cref{sec:model}, we continue our discussion of the mathematical model \cref{eq:cnz} we are studying, and derive equations for pulsed solutions.
+In \cref{sec:asymp}, we compute the leading order terms in asymptotic expansions of pulsed solutions where the bulk of the intensity is contained in a single waveguide.
 Details of the computations are deferred to \cref{app:asymp}.
 In \cref{sec:numerics}, we present numerical results which validate our asymptotic solutions.
-In \cref{sec:stability}, we investigate the stability of these standing wave solutions, using both spectral computations and evolution simulations, and we end with a brief concluding section which highlights directions for future research.
+In \cref{sec:stability}, we investigate the stability of these pulsed solutions, using both spectral computations and evolution simulations, and we end with a brief concluding section which highlights directions for future research.